pemrouz/fero/README.md

     * `client` - if `true`, this is a client node (i.e. does not own any partitions).
 In the future, this can also be a string which would be equivalent of Kafka consumer groups.
 Defaults to `false`.
     * `udp { ip = '224.0.0.251', port = 5354, ttl = 128 }` - Multicast parameters used to discover other peers.
 If `false`, skips discovery via UDP altogether.
     * `hash` - the hash function used by the consistent hashring
-    * `restore` - an async function that will be invoked if this is the first server peer to start up, which allows for restoring initial state.

   Returns a promise that resolves to an instance of `Cache`